-- i.
-If a student's academic performance indicates an inability to master the material and all the procedures as outlined in the academic guidelines have been observed (e.g., failure to meet probationary requirements; failure to meet leave of absence conditions; academic and/or skill potential for a career in medicine is inadequate). - ii.
-A student who does not successfully complete required remedial work or who is repeating first or second year course work will be considered for dismissal if she or he does not achieve a grade of "C." Students will not be granted unlimited opportunities for remediation of academically deficient work. - iii.
-If a student on the decelerated track has a final grade of "D" or "F". - iv.
-If the student does not pass USMLE, Step 1 within twelve months of completion of the second year curriculum; or, the student fails to pass the USMLE, and CK within four months following completion of the fourth curricular year. - v.
-If a student is determined to be ineligible to sit for the USMLE, Step 1 or Step 2 because of unsatisfactory performance in coursework which has yet to be remediated, and that student opts to sit for the Step 1 examination against MSM policy, then this student would be in jeopardy of disciplinary action which includes automatic dismissal from the school. - vi.
-If a student manifests a lack of responsible honesty, attitude or conduct in regards to his or her academic or clinical duties, including professional, ethical, or other non-cognitive skills.
-In case of serious violation, the Dean of the School may terminate the registration of a student by administrative action.
+- If a student's academic performance indicates an inability to master the material and all the procedures as outlined in the academic guidelines have been observed (e.g., failure to meet probationary requirements; failure to meet leave of absence conditions; academic and/or skill potential for a career in medicine is inadequate). - A student who does not successfully complete required remedial work or who is repeating first or second year course work will be considered for dismissal if she or he does not achieve a grade of "Pass."
+For students who repeat year 1 courses, the "passing score" is raised to 75 in alignment with the policies of required alternative pathway for those with integrated curriculum average below 75, and the 3-year policy that requires that passing both year 1 and 2 take no more than 3 years.
+Students will not be granted unlimited opportunities for remediation of academically deficient work. - If a student on the decelerated track has a final grade of (60-69) "D" or (<60) "F". - If the student does not pass USMLE, Step 1 within twelve months of completion of the second-year curriculum; or, the student fails to pass the USMLE Step 2 within four months following completion of the fourth curricular year. - If a student is determined to be ineligible to sit for the USMLE, Step 1 or Step 2 because of unsatisfactory performance in coursework which has yet to be remediated, and that student opts to sit for the Step 1 examination against MSM policy, then this student would be in jeopardy of disciplinary action which includes automatic dismissal from the school. - If a student manifests a lack of responsibility, honesty, attitude or conduct in regard to his or her academic or clinical duties, including professional, ethical, or other non-cognitive skills.
+In case of serious violation, the Dean of the School may terminate the registration of a student by administrative action. - If a student fails to complete degree requirements within the allowed 6 years of matriculation (excluding any permitted leaves of absence). - Any student receiving 2 or more final grade deficiencies will be considered for dismissal by the SAPP Committee.
+A course that has been failed and is not eligible for remediation must be repeated and passed.
+Students on academic probation who continue to make unsatisfactory progress and receive one or more additional final grades of (60-69) D or (<60) F will be considered for dismissal by the SAPP Committee.
+A second fail on the same course is not eligible for remediation or repeat.
+Students receiving two or more final grade deficiencies ((60-69) D or (<60) F) or (<60) F) or receipt of a second fail on a failed course will result in a dismissal hearing.
+However, upon the committee's review of each student's academic record, any one or more of the following may also be considered or recommended: - Require the student to make up the deficiency by repeating the course(s). - Require the student to remediate the deficiency by re-examination and/or additional work in consultation with the Department and faculty involved.

-- vii.
-If a student fails to complete degree requirements within the allowed 6 years of matriculation (excluding any permitted leaves of absence). - viii.
-Any student receiving 2 or more final grade deficiencies will be considered for dismissal by the SAPP Committee.
-Students on academic probation who continue to make unsatisfactory progress and receive one or more additional final grades of D or F will be considered for dismissal.
-Students receiving two or more final grade deficiencies (D or F) will automatically be scheduled for a dismissal hearing.
-However, upon the committee's review of each student's academic record, any one or more of the following may also be considered or recommended: - a.
-Require the student to make up the deficiency by repeating the course(s). - b.
-Require the student to remediate the deficiency by re-examination and/or additional work in consultation with the Department and faculty involved. - c.
-Require the student to participate in a comprehensive integrative assessment program. - d.
-Recommend the student take a leave of absence. - e.
-Decide that the student be dismissed. - f.
-Impose any action recommended by the SAPP Committee.
+- Require the student to participate in a comprehensive integrative assessment program. - Recommend the student take a leave of absence. - Decide that the student be dismissed. - Impose any action recommended by the SAPP Committee.